 - Completed and passed the Missouri Basic Skills Mastery exam

-- Completed and passed the Certified Dental Assistant/Certified Orthodontic Assistant exam through DANB
+- Completed and passed the Certified Dental Assistant or Certified Orthodontic Assistant (for Ortho EFDA only) exam through DANB

 - For the Restorative II Course, the MDA requires assistants have a Restorative I Permit, issued by the Missouri Dental Board, in order to register